Every player must read and agree to these policies before playing.

-These are the expectations to which we aspire when we play a roleplaying or storytelling game together.
-Each player may find certain expectations more challenging and others easier.
-We promise to do our best.
+These are the expectations to which we aspire when we play a game together.

 Player’s Code of Chivalry